England | Scotland | Wales | Northern Ireland | Ireland

 'Your COVID Recovery' helps you to understand what has happened and what you might expect as part of your recovery.

 GOV.UK: local restrictions – areas with an outbreak of coronavirus

 The practice has a Sue Ryder Community Navigator who visits every Friday morning to offer practical information and support for patients or their carers.

 If you would like to see the Navigator or would like more information please ask at reception.

 We offer a prescription delivery service from the Stanton surgery for all registered patients.
-We are able to deliver to collection points at the post office in Hopton, Barningham and Garboldisham.
+We are able to deliver to collection points at the post office in Hopton, Barningham and Garboldisham, or to your home.
 If you would like more information regarding this service our Dispensary staff will be able to advise you - 01359 253701

 Check out the Online Services section for details!

 STATEMENT OF INTENT

 Our Practice is committed to develop the delivery of better care to our patients utilising the Information Technology developed through and under the direction of NHS England.
 We currently use Summary Care Record, GP2GP Transfer and Patient Access Online for appointments, repeat medication requests and viewable summary care record.
 The Practice is committed to include detailed coded information as part of the Patient Access Online facility by 31st March 2016.

 5-in-1 vaccine – this single jab contains vaccines to protect against five separate diseases: diphtheria, tetanus, whooping cough (pertussis), polio and Haemophilus influenzae type b (known as Hib – a bacterial infection that can cause severe pneumonia or meningitis in young children)